AdobeDocs/commerce-cloud-service.en/help/cloud-guide/store/store-settings-example.md

 The example uses the following procedure defined in [Store settings](store-settings.md):

-1. Enter your configurations in your Integration environment store Admin.
+1. Enter your configurations in your integration environment store Admin.
 1. Create a `config.php` file and transfer it to your local workstation.
-1. Push `config.php` to the remote Integration environment.
+1. Push `config.php` to the remote integration environment.
 1. Verify your settings are not editable in the Admin.
 1. Make any necessary modifications:

-   *  Change configuration settings on the Integration environment.
+   *  Change configuration settings on the integration environment.
    *  To add configurations, run the command to create `config.php` again.
 New configurations are appended to the file.
    *  To remove or edit existing configurations, manually edit the file.
    *  Commit and push.

 For example, you may want to set the following settings:

-*  Disable [locale](https://glossary.magento.com/locale) and static file optimization settings in your Integration environment
+*  Disable [locale](https://glossary.magento.com/locale) and static file optimization settings in your integration environment
 *  Enable static file optimization in Staging and Production environments
 *  Configure Fastly in Staging and Production with specific credentials for each